Last Updated: January 24, 2021

 It’s hard to find an authentic Hainanese curry rice stall nowadays, not to mention one that only uses fresh ingredients and is generous with its toppings.
 Old Hainan Curry Rice is just that — traditionally authentic and sooo delicious.

-This family-run stall is located along Serangoon North Avenue 1, but you might recognise it from its time at Block 322 Hougang Ave 5 instead.
+This family-run stall is located at Upper Thomson Road (previously at Serangoon North Avenue 1), but you might recognise it from its time at Block 322 Hougang Ave 5 instead.
 It spent a good 23 years there and only moved to Serangoon in December 2018.